netpump-data/docs/docs/Software_Licence_Agreement_(EULA).md

 This Software License Agreement (this “Agreement”) is a legal contract between you and/or the entity you represent (“User”) and PACBYTE LTD (ABN: 12 110 974 242) (“Licensor”), the owner of Netpump Data and Netpump Video including all files, documentation and other accompanying material that have been provided to the User by either by Pacbyte or on behalf of Pacbyte by a third party to which Pacbyte has granted the right to license or to sublicense Netpump Data and Netpump Video (the “Software”).

 **BY SELECTING “I AGREE” DURING INSTALLATION OF THE SOFTWARE, OR BY DOWNLOADING, INSTALLING, COPYING, OR USING THE SOFTWARE PROVIDED BY THE LICENSOR, OR BY OTHERWISE SIGNIFYING YOUR ACCEPTANCE OF THIS AGREEMENT, YOU ACKNOWLEDGE AND AGREE:**

-1. THAT YOU HAVE READ AND UNDERSTAND THIS AGREEMENT;
+**(1) THAT YOU HAVE READ AND UNDERSTAND THIS AGREEMENT;**

-2. THAT YOU AGREE TO BE BOUND BY EACH AND EVERY TERM OF THIS AGREEMENT; AND
+**(2) THAT YOU AGREE TO BE BOUND BY EACH AND EVERY TERM OF THIS AGREEMENT; AND**

-3. IF YOU ARE ENTERING INTO THIS AGREEMENT ON BEHALF OF A COMPANY, THAT YOU HAVE THE POWER AND AUTHORITY TO DO SO AND TO BIND SUCH COMPANY.
+**(3) IF YOU ARE ENTERING INTO THIS AGREEMENT ON BEHALF OF A COMPANY, THAT YOU HAVE THE POWER AND AUTHORITY TO DO SO AND TO BIND SUCH COMPANY.**

 **IF YOU DO NOT AGREE TO EACH AND EVERY TERM AND CONDITION OF THIS AGREEMENT WHICH IS INTENDED TO BE ENTERED INTO AS A DEED, YOU MAY NOT USE ANY TECHNOLOGY PROVIDED BY THE LICENSOR.** If you do not agree with each of the terms and conditions of this Agreement, do not click “I ACCEPT” or otherwise take any action that signifies your agreement to this Agreement and return the Software to the Licensor immediately.

 By accessing the Software, the User acknowledges and agrees that:
-- The User will be bound by the joint promises set out in the latest version of these Licence Terms available at(http://www.pacbyte.com/licence); and
+(a) The User will be bound by the joint promises set out in the latest version of these Licence Terms available at(http://www.pacbyte.com/licence); and
-- This Agreement applies to the Software that includes, displays or links to this Licence Agreement or these Licence Terms and to any updates, supplements or support services for the Software.
+(b) This Agreement applies to the Software that includes, displays or links to this Licence Agreement or these Licence Terms and to any updates, supplements or support services for the Software.

-## Definitions and Interpretation
+## 1. Definitions and Interpretation

-### Definitions
+### 1.1.
+Definitions

 In this Agreement, the following terms have the following meanings unless the context or subject otherwise requires: